grafana/grafana/docs/sources/administration/configuration.md

 For Postgres, use either `disable`, `require` or `verify-full`.
 For MySQL, use either `true`, `false`, or `skip-verify`.

+### isolation_level

+Database drivers may support different transaction isolation levels.
+Currently, only "mysql" driver supports isolation levels.
+If the value is empty - driver's default isolation level is applied.
+For "mysql" use "READ-UNCOMMITTED", "READ-COMMITTED", "REPEATABLE-READ" or "SERIALIZABLE".

 ### ca_cert_path

 The path to the CA certificate to use.
 On many Linux systems, certs can be found in `/etc/ssl/certs`.